RotichD/travel-music/README.md

 This app runs in the browser and features dynamically updated HTML and CSS powered by pureCSS and uses weatherAPI, giphy, and Spotify.

-- HTML
+- HTML5
-- CSS
+- CSS: pureCSS
 - JavaScript
-- weatherAPI

 # Links: